sachinchopra35/ocelot-trio-website/README.md

 - Check browser console for any errors

 ### Audio Player Issues
-- The current implementation is a placeholder/simulation
-- For real audio functionality, you'll need to add actual MP3 files and update the JavaScript
+- If audio doesn't play, check browser console for errors
+- Some browsers require user interaction before playing audio
+- M4A files are supported in most modern browsers
+- If you encounter issues, try refreshing the page

 ## Support